PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter6/chap6.md

 # Motivations for Recurrent Neural Networks

 Fully connected deep learning networks, as introduced in Chapter 1, are doing well in a wide variety of cases.
 However, there are specific architectures that work better for specific types of data.
 In Chapter 5, we saw an example of CNN architecture which has higher accuracy in computer vision domain.
 Another very important domain is of sequences.
-Conventional way to think about sequences is time-series data.
+The conventional way to think about sequences is time-series data.
 Voice or speech data fits very well with this view.
-The audio waveform changes over time, and is usually chunked in to 10 ms pieces for use in deep learning.
+The audio waveform changes over time and is usually chunked into 10 ms pieces for use in deep learning.
 Another way to think of an audio file is to model it as a sequence of 10 ms chunks.

 A not so obvious example of sequences may be language.
 A sentence in a language is a set of words.
 However, these words have a certain organization - that is these words make a sentence only if they are in a certain order or a _sequence_.
 So, each sentence is a sequence of words.
 Notice the similarity in structure between an audio file represented as a sequence of 10 ms chunks and a sentence represented as a sequence of words.
-With appropriate featurization, these can be fed to a RNN.
+With appropriate featurization, these can be fed to an RNN.

-Concept of modeling sequences is a very important and powerful one.
+The concept of modeling sequences is a very important and powerful one.
+It can be abstracted to suit a very large class of difficult tasks.
+Here are some additional examples of problems modeled as sequence learning:

-Info:

-// Add explanation and overview here

-## H2 - Subtopic A // Add explanation/essential concepts
+- Robotic control: A robotic hand picking up an object needs to execute a set of steps, like rotation, extension, opening and closing the jaw.
+These sequences of steps can be modeled as a sequence.
+Using RNN architecture, these sequences can be learned for robotic control
+- Speech Synthesis: We talked about speech recognition earlier.
+Speech synthesis is the exact opposite problem to this - given a set of text, generate the audio for it.
+Speech synthesis has gained prominence with the advent of chatbots and assistants like Siri and Alexa.
+The synthesized voices need to sound normal and not robotic.
+- Handwriting recognition: The intuition behind this is the characters follow some distribution based on the language.
+Hence, the characters of a word and words in a sentence can be considered sequences.
+CNNs are used to extract features and coupled with RNNs to detect the right set of words.
+We will see this particular technique in this chapter by combining our CNN model from Chapter 5 with an RNN model to read sentences.
+- Composing music: Given the periodic structure of music, it is a great application of RNN.
+It is one that brings the arts and computers closer.
+For some inspiration in composing music and art, check out

+  <magenta.tensorflow.org>.</magenta.tensorflow.org>

+> > Info Box: A seminal paper titled "Sequence to Sequence Learning with Neural Networks" by Ilya Sutskever, Oriol Vinyals, and Quoc Le laid the groundwork for solving a large class of problems through the sequence to sequence approach, available at: <https://arxiv.org/abs/1409.3215>.
+The most famous of these is language translation, also referred to as _Neural Machine Translation_ or NMT.
+Approaches proposed in this paper enabled Google Translate to be written in 9 months and perform better than 8-9 years of successive improvements.
+To read this fascinating story, this New York Times article is highly recommended: <https://www.nytimes.com/2016/12/14/magazine/the-great-ai-awakening.html>

+Let's see whats makes RNN special so that they can help solve such a large class of important problems.

+# RNN Architecture

 // Include examples, code, illustrations: explain complex concepts in clear, simple language